learn-co-curriculum/precollege-intro-software-engineering-track/day-03/README.md

 + GEMS - explain what a ruby gem is
 + TDD - understand the core concepts of TDD
 + TDD - read and understand rspec tests
++ ARRAY - Explain what an array is and why it's used
++ ARRAY - Create an array
++ ARRAY - Return a specific value from an array using it's index
++ ARRAY - Add, delete and modify items in an array
++ ARRAY - Mutate arrays using methods available to all arrays
++ ARRAY - Iterate through arrays using the each method
++ ARRAY - Use .split to change a string into an array
++ ARRAY - Assign various an array to a variable
-+ Explain what a hash is and why it's used
++ HASH - Explain what a hash is and why it's used
-+ Create a hash
++ HASH - Create a hash
-+ Return a specific value from a hash using it's key
++ HASH - Return a specific value from a hash using it's key
-+ Mutate hashes using methods available to all hashes
++ HASH - Mutate hashes using methods available to all hashes
-+ Add delete and modify key-value pairs in a hash
++ HASH - Add delete and modify key-value pairs in a hash
-+ Explain what a symbol is and why it's used
++ HASH - Explain what a symbol is and why it's used
-+ Use symbols as keys in hashes
++ HASH - Use symbols as keys in hashes
-+ Iterate through hashes using the each, each_key, and each_value methods
++ HASH - Iterate through hashes using the each, each_key, and each_value methods
 + Parse through nested hashes and arrays to pull out specific pieces data
-+ Explain what an array is and why it's used
-+ Create an array
-+ Return a specific value from an array using it's index
-+ Add, delete and modify items in an array
-+ Mutate arrays using methods available to all arrays
-+ Iterate through arrays using the each method
-+ Use .split to change a string into an array
-+ Assign various an array to a variable